milochristiansen/lua/README.md

 When building the reference compiler on most systems these settings should be the default.

+The VM API has a function that wraps `luac` to load code, but the way it does this may or may not fit your needs.
+To use this wrapper you will need to have `luac` on your path or otherwise placed so the VM can find it.
+See the documentation for `State.LoadTextExternal` for more information.
+Keep in mind that due to limitations in Go and `luac`, this function is not reentrant!
+If you need concurrency support it would be better to use `State.LoadBinary` and write your own wrapper.

 The default compiler provided by this library does not support constant folding, and some special instructions are not used at all (instead preferring simpler sequences of other instructions).
 For example TESTSET is never generated, TEST is used in all cases (largely because it would greatly complicate the compiler if I tried to use TESTSET where possible).
 Expressions use a simple "recursive" code generation style, meaning that it wastes registers like crazy in some (rare) cases.

+One of the biggest code quality offenders is `or` and `and`, as they can result in sequences like this one:

+	[4]   LT        A:1  B:r(0)   C:k(2)  ; CK:5
+	[5]   JMP       A:0  SBX:1            ; to:7
+	[6]   LOADBOOL  A:2  B:1      C:1
+	[7]   LOADBOOL  A:2  B:0      C:0
+	[8]   TEST      A:2           C:1
+	[9]   JMP       A:0  SBX:7            ; to:17
+	[10]  EQ        A:1  B:r(1)   C:k(3)  ; CK:<nil>
+	...
+(7 more instructions to implement next part of condition)

+As you can see this is terrible.
+That sequence would be better written as:

+	[4]   LT        A:1  B:r(0)   C:k(2)  ; CK:5
+	[5]   JMP       A:0  SBX:2            ; to:8
+	[6]   EQ        A:1  B:r(1)   C:k(3)  ; CK:<nil>
+	...
+(1 more instruction to implement next part of condition)

+But the current expression compiler is not smart enough to do it that way.
+Luckily this is the worst offender, most things produce code that is very close or identical to what `luac` produces.
+Note that the reason why this code is so bad is entirely because the expression used `or` (and the implementation of `and` and `or` is very bad).

 The compiler provides an implementation of a `continue` keyword, but the keyword definition in the lexer is commented out.
 If you want `continue` all you need to do is uncomment the indicated line (near the top of `ast/lexer.go`).
 There is also a flag in the VM that *should* make tables use 0 based indexing.
 This feature has received minimal testing, so it probably doesn't work properly.
 If you want to try 0 based indexing just set the variable `TableIndexOffset` to 0.
+Note that `TableIndexOffset` is strictly a VM setting, the standard modules do not respect this setting (for example the `table` module and `ipairs` will still insist on using 1 as the first index).

 Missing Stuff: